 - If you are considering EM, it is advisable to take your required EM clerkship early, so you will have time to plan out your application in EM, or if it's not the specialty for you, find something else.
 It is ideal timing to rotate at HMC/UWMC in the Spring/Summer of your 3rd year.

 - We strongly recommend that you do a sub-I away clerkship in EM, preferably at a site you would like to attend for residency.
-This is a valuable way for you to get to know the program, plus an opportunity for you to impress them during the 4 week clerkship.
-Please ask for a SLOE from your away site.
+This is a valuable way for you to get to know the program, and an opportunity for you to impress them during the 4 week clerkship.
+Your UW MED EM 606 rotation must be taken before your away rotation.
+You will receive an additional SLOE from your away site.